metio/terraform-provider-k8s/docs/data-sources/image_toolkit_fluxcd_io_image_update_automation_v1beta2_manifest.md

 Optional:

 - `branch` (String) Branch to check out, defaults to 'master' if no other field is defined.
-- `commit` (String) Commit SHA to check out, takes precedence over all reference fields.This can be combined with Branch to shallow clone the branch, in whichthe commit is expected to exist.
+- `commit` (String) Commit SHA to check out, takes precedence over all reference fields.
+This can be combined with Branch to shallow clone the branch, in which the commit is expected to exist.
-- `name` (String) Name of the reference to check out; takes precedence over Branch, Tag and SemVer.It must be a valid Git reference: https://git-scm.com/docs/git-check-ref-format#_descriptionExamples: 'refs/heads/main', 'refs/tags/v0.1.0', 'refs/pull/420/head', 'refs/merge-requests/1/head'
+- `name` (String) Name of the reference to check out; takes precedence over Branch, Tag and SemVer.
+It must be a valid Git reference: https://git-scm.com/docs/git-check-ref-format#_description Examples: 'refs/heads/main', 'refs/tags/v0.1.0', 'refs/pull/420/head', 'refs/merge-requests/1/head'
 - `semver` (String) SemVer tag expression to check out, takes precedence over Tag.
 - `tag` (String) Tag to check out, takes precedence over Branch.